Ceiba – Change – Ten of Hardwoods (Swords)

 Genus: Ceiba – Family: Malvaceae

 The ceiba or kapok tree represents a turning point in the trajectory of our life, which often presents itself as failure.
 This can feel chaotic because our world may seem to be spinning out of control.
-In reality, this is an opportunity to reset and change for the better.
+In fact, this is an opportunity to reset and make positive changes.

 The ceiba tree is a deciduous tree native to tropical and subtropical areas of the Americas and West Africa.
 It’s pink and white flowers produce fruit that release silky seeds that float in the air.
 The silky fiber of the ceiba seeds are used to stuff pillows and life preservers.
 This aspect of the ceiba speaks to its gentle spirit during times of great change.